CenterLineDet: CenterLine Graph Detection for Road Lanes with Vehicle-mounted Sensors by Transformer for HD Map Generation: Experimental Results and Discussions

 \subsection{Evaluation Metrics}

-To evaluate the performance of approaches from both pixel-level and topology-level perspectives, we modify the metrics used in \cite{he2022lane} for our experiments.
-There are three pixel-level metric scores pixel-precision (P-P), pixel-recall (P-R) and pixel-f1 (P-F) to evaluate the prediction correctness at pixel scale.
+To evaluate the performance of approaches from both pixel-level and topology-level, we modify the metrics used in \cite{he2022lane} and \cite{he2020sat2graph} for our experiments.
+There are three pixel-level metric scores, pixel-precision (P-Pre), pixel-recall (P-Rec) and pixel-f1 (P-F1), to evaluate the prediction correctness at the pixel scale.
 Suppose we have the predicted graph $\hat{G}$ and ground truth graph $G^*$.
-For a vertex $p$ in $\hat{G}$, if there exist one vertex $q$ in $G^*$ whose distance to $p$ is smaller than a threshold $\delta$ ($\delta=3$ pixels in our evaluations), then $p$ is regarded as a correct prediction.
-Similarly, for a vertex $q$ in $G^*$, if there exist one vertex $p$ in $\hat{G}$ whose distance to $q$ is smaller than $\delta$, then $q$ is correctly retrieved.
+For a vertex $p$ in $\hat{G}$, if there exists one vertex $q$ in $G^*$ whose distance to $p$ is smaller than a threshold $\delta$, then $p$ is regarded as a correct prediction.
+Similarly, for a vertex $q$ in $G^*$, if there exists one vertex $p$ in $\hat{G}$ whose distance to $q$ is smaller than $\delta$, then $q$ is correctly retrieved.
 The pixel-level metrics can be calculated based on the following equations: